 Here’s where you can knock Mama’s socks off.
 How about a surprise weekend away?
 Check out Kenmore Air’s web specials for last-minute deals to the San Juans, Victoria and the Olympic Peninsula.
 Similarly, Clipper Vacations offer sail/hotel packages from Seattle to Victoria starting at $142.
 Or give Mom a big laugh on Mother’s Day by taking her to The Market Theater for an improv show completely inspired by moms.
 All stories in the Mother’s Day Improv Show will revolve around The Mother and willing moms will get pulled on stage throughout the show.
 Purchase tickets online for $15.
 Bonus: Tickets are just $5 for moms (use discount code IMAMOM).

 Tokens of Affection

-Even if you’re done having kids, moms can never have too many glassybabies (pictured– locations in Madrona, U Village and Bellevue).
+Even if you’re done having kids, moms can never have too many glassybabies (locations in Madrona, U-Village, Bellevue and Sea-Tac Airport).
 If you can trust the babes to not to break anything, take them along to pick out their favorite colors for Mom, Auntie and Grandma and start a memorable collection.

-Fireworks Gallery, with locations in U Village, Westlake, Southcenter and Bellevue Square) is another no-fail gift destination.
-Surprise the gals with a fun Omnisax Tote ($10.50), journals or even cool new iPhone cases (starting at $18.50).
-Finally, Fleur de Lis Garden Ornaments in Fremont (where Lucca Statuary used to be) has some great gift items starting at just $22.
+Fireworks Gallery, with locations in Pioneer Square, U-Village, Westlake Center, Westfield Southcenter, Bellevue Square and Sea-Tac Airport is another no-fail gift destination.
+And Fleur de Lis Garden Ornaments in Fremont has some great gift items starting at just $22.
 Venue in Ballard is another great gift stop with plenty of eclectic items, home accessories and fine arts and crafts from local Seattle artists.

 What’s on your Mother’s Day gift list?
-Let us know in a comment below.
+Tell us in the Comments below.